ryanndelion/mirovia-world/Public/README.md

 The proud kingdom of [[Neverfield]] is ruled by a long line of great warrior kings, their military might belying their small population.
 North of the warring nation of [[Gorgoroth]] lies the massive region known as [[Khazzadum]].
 Southern Khazzadum houses the expansive wastes and scarred badlands of [[Blightmoor]], overrun by all manner of strange terrors - remnants of the Cataclysm.
 Far to the east lies the mysterious region known as [[Rifenmist]], said to be cursed by the gods for its aristocracy’s past transgressions.

 ---
+# Campaign Primer

+- Level 9 campaign, focus on epic fantasy and questing.
+- Starting point: the party are important denizens or patrons in a city (which city TBD).
+They have adventured together in the past, but have eventually settled into positions of power within or near the city.
+- Danger level: high.
+The party is expected to interact with relatively powerful beings.
+Risk of death is high.

+---
 # The Regions of Mirovia

 - [[Ancosia]]